jasonmacduffie/Nephelai/README.md

 Mortals who worship Lize in hopes of conquering Conliah may be gifted with transformation into an Iavol.
 Their skin turns red, and they grow horns and a barbed tail.
 They gain the ability to induce unbearable pain in others.
 Iavols are bent on war and domination.
 When Iavols invade a region, they establish a lair to launch attacks on the country side.
 They raid settlements to loot weapons, armor, and rations.

-#### Blood Monsters

-*   **Robustness:** 7
-*   **Number appearing:** 1-6
-*   **Disposition:** Cautious
-*   **Courage:** Brave
-*   **Soul color:** Green core, with floods of red

-Blood Monstrosity is a disease that spreads through contact with the blood of the infected.
-The time between contracting the disease and fatality varies between 24 hours and 1 week, but unless it's cured the infected spontaneously dies.
-Regardless of whether the infected died spontaneously due to the disease, or if their death was externally caused, the infected person rises again as a Blood Monster with immense strength and an appetite for blood.
-While Blood Monsters continue to retain the intelligence and memories they held in life, it is polluted by an insatiable hunger for the blood of mortals.
-They do not age, and by external appearances look as they did in life with several changes: sharpened carnivorous teeth, pale skin, and red irises.
-Blood Monsters are able to withstand open sunlight, but it weakens them significantly and they are vulnerable to elemental sunlight damage.
-The Archon Eovumid is the original source of all Blood Monsters.

-#### Liches

-*   **Robustness:** 10
-*   **Number appearing:** 1
-*   **Disposition:** Cautious
-*   **Courage:** Brave
-*   **Soul color:** Green core, with floods of red

-Cthonic magic from the Archon Igedeng can bind one's mortal soul to the spellcaster's own unliving flesh, while retaining the full intelligence and memories held in life.

-#### Corpsals

-*   **Robustness:** 3
-*   **Number appearing:** 2-8
-*   **Disposition:** Hostile
-*   **Courage:** Pragmatic
-*   **Soul color:** Green core, with traces of red

-Those who prematurely seek to attain Lichhood are doomed to live as Corpsals.
-The inferior binding process has several effects.
-First, they continue to require food and water to survive as they did in life.
-Second, their mind is damaged, severely stunting their magical power.
-Third, their entire body is continuously rotting, requiring replacement with body parts from fresh cadavers.
-As a result, they spend their immortal lives searching for cadavers to sew onto their bodies to replace damaged parts.
-However, the transformation enhances their physical strength, making them formidable melee combatants.

-#### Ghosts

-*   **Robustness:** Intangible; can only be exorcised
-*   **Number appearing:** 1
-*   **Disposition:** Hostile
-*   **Courage:** Relentless
-*   **Soul color:** Green core, with floods of red

-A green soul bound to a location becomes a Ghost.
-Most often, this is achieved through powerful ancestor veneration rituals.
-Creating Ghosts is forbidden by the Imperial Cult.
-While Ghosts are benign at first, over the course of centuries Ghosts are corrupted by Igedeng's influence.
-Ghosts bound to a catacomb are dangerous adversaries because they can reanimate the surrounding bodies using Igedeng's magic.

 #### Lycanthropes

 *   **Robustness:** 4